nortizcode/100DaysOfCode/r1-log.md

 components on Codeacademy

 ###RID50
-Today I continuted working on codeacademy with the react lessons and also gonna start on 30 days of javascript projects.
+Today I kept working on codeacademy with the react lessons and also gonna start on 30 days of javascript projects.